 The Directors have reviewed the reserves on hand at the year end and analysed them as restricted and unrestricted where relevant.
+There are currently no unrestricted reserves.
 Performance for the year has been in line with expectations.

 Principal risks and uncertainties